 Although the basic concept of sheltering in place remains the same, there are small differences in the specific actions to be taken for different types of emergencies.
-Every emergency is different, so it is best to use your judgment and intuition based on the information that is provided and your current circumstances and location.
+Every emergency is different, so it is best to use your judgment and intuition based on the information provided and your current circumstances and location.

-In the event of severe weather locate the closest Severe Weather Safe Refuge designated area by following the building evacuation map or Emory's interactive map.
-General guidance typically is to move to the lowest level of a building, unless flooding is evident, in an interior room or hallway, away from windows.
+Move to the lowest level of a building, unless flooding is evident, in an interior room or hallway, away from windows.